josephcc/josephcc.github.com/source/_posts/2014-12-22-arXiv-twitter-code-switching.markdown

 project: true
 ---

-Code-switching behavior is common on social media for expressing solidarity or to establish authority.
+Code-switching behavior is a common phenomenon on social media to express solidarity or establish authority.
 While past work on automatic code-switching detection depends on dictionary look-up or named-entity recognition, our recurrent neural network model that relies on only raw features outperformed the top systems in the EMNLP'14 Code-Switching Workshop by 17% in error rate reduction.

 <span style='color: gray'>Final project for the Deep Learning course at CMU.</span>